-2.1.1 Theoretical background
+2.1.1 Line functions - theory

 We will introduce here the main concepts concerning line absorption.
 The aim is to give some overview and show some key equations, not to give a full treatment of the theory.
 To really understand line absorption, you should refer to one of the cited books, or some other book on spectroscopy.